xx7Ahmed7xx/ExecutionTimeInLoops/README.md

 - TestinClasses.cs : the actual testing code is here for the different loops
 - Program.cs : the class with the main entry point to start testing (plus some old code for another purposes)
 ## How can you run the test?
-Simply add "BenchmarkRunner.Run<TestingClasses>()" into the entry point of your project (incase you imported it into another one) and run the project in RELEASE mode.
+Simply add "BenchmarkRunner.Run&lt;TestingClasses&gt;()" into the entry point of your project (incase you imported it into another one) and run the project in RELEASE mode.
 ## What type of loops can be found here?
 I tried to include all that I could think of, feel free to add to it by forking and adding into your own repository and making a pull request here.
 You can find the following: